wxt-dev/wxt/docs/get-started/entrypoints.md

 - `content.ts` &rarr; `content_scripts.0.js.0`
 - `background.ts` &rarr; `background.service_worker`

 But not all entrypoints are added to the `manifest.json`.
-If they have a name that is not recognized by WXT, they are still built and included in the extension, but they are considered "unlisted" and are not apart of the manifest.
+If the filename is not recognized by WXT, they are still built and included in the extension, but they are considered "unlisted" and are not apart of the manifest.

-In this case, `injected.ts` gets bundled to `<outdir>/injected.js` and is accessible via `browser.runtime.getURL("/injected.js")`.
+In this case, `injected.ts` gets output to `<outdir>/injected.js` and is accessible via `browser.runtime.getURL("/injected.js")`.

 :::info
 See [`/entrypoints` folder](/guide/background.md) documentation for a full list of recognized entrypoint filenames.